emacsmirror/csv2ledger/README.md

 The second function in `c2l-transaction-modify-functions` is a function to create the amount, imaginatively called `c2l-create-amount`.
 This function does not do anything if there is an `amount` field in the transaction and its value looks like an amount.
 If this is not the case, it checks if there is a `credit` or `debit` field and sees if either of those have a value that looks like an amount.
 If either of them exists and has an amount, it is added to the transaction as the `amount` field.

-If you need to replace this function with a custom function, note that it is important that it creates an `amount` field in the transaction and that its value is an amount, because that is what is eventually used to construct the entry.
+If you need to replace this function with a custom function, note that it is important that it creates an `amount` field in the transaction, because that is what is eventually used to construct the entry.
 If a transaction does not have an `amount` field after the functions in `c2l-transaction-modify-functions` have been applied, the ledger entry will lack an amount and will be invalid.

 Another important point to note is that the amount in the `amount` field must be a negative amount if it's an amount debit, i.e., it must have a minus sign.
 If you have a separate `debit` column in your CSV files with amounts that are not negative, make sure to add a minus sign.
 The easiest way to do this is in `c2l-field-modify-functions`.

 ### Setting the account (v.
 2) ###

-The third function in `c2l-transaction-modify-functions`is `c2l-create-account`.
+The third function in `c2l-transaction-modify-functions` is `c2l-create-account`.
 This is the function that checks the fields of the transaction against the account matchers, and if one is not found, uses `c2l-fallback-account` or asks the user.
 If you wish to use a different method to set the account, you can replace this function with a custom one.
 It needs to add an `account` field to the transaction, but there are no restrictions on how the account is determined.

 ### Creating the entry ###